AllanBlanchard/tutoriel_wp/english/acsl-properties/logic-functions.md

 If we ask for a proof on this input, Alt-ergo will probably fail, whereas Z3 can compute the proof in less than a second.
-The reason is that in this case, the heuritics that are used by Z3 consider that it is good idea to spend a bit more of time on the evaluation of the function.
+The reason is that in this case, the heuristics that are used by Z3 consider that it is a good idea to spend a bit more of time on the evaluation of the function.
 We can for example change the maximum value of `n` to see how the different provers behave.
 With a `n` fixed to 9, Alt-ergo produces a proof in less than 10 seconds, whereas with a value of 10, even a minute is not enough.

 Logic functions can then be defined recursively but without some more help, we